BlackHoleFox/udp-broadcast-relay-rs/usage-notes/pfsense-config/README.md

 to the world around it.
 In order to make it work between subnets, the broadcast packet must be relayed.

-## Configuring *udp-broadcast-relay-redux* for pfSense 2.4
+## Configuring *udp-broadcast-relay-rs* for pfSense 2.4

 **Note.
 This is written from the perspective of a Linux user.
 If you're already a BSD user then you'll already know much of this.
 Skip to the "Configuring the router section".**

-Although make is installed on [pfSense][], very sensibly, gcc is not.
-And you shouldn't even think of installing gcc on your router!
-So a build machine is needed to actually build a compatible binary for the pfSense router.  pfSense 2.4.2-p1 is based on
+A build machine is needed to actually build a compatible binary for the pfSense router.
+pfSense 2.4.2-p1 is based on
 [FreeBSD 11.1-RELEASE-p6](https://www.freebsd.org/releases/11.1R/).
-So the first thing to do is to create a FreeBSD build machine and build the *udp-broadcast-relay-redux* tool.
+So the first thing to do is to create a FreeBSD build machine and build the *udp-broadcast-relay-rs* tool.

-### Build the udp-broadcast-relay-redux tool
+### Build the udp-broadcast-relay-rs tool

 * Grab a [copy](https://download.freebsd.org/ftp/releases/amd64/amd64/ISO-IMAGES/11.1/FreeBSD-11.1-RELEASE-amd64-disc1.iso) of the FreeBSD disk.
 * Choose your favourite virtual machine manager, and install FreeBSD.